- animation (3)

 These rules certainly apply to electrical engineering, and software, but they are also basic enough to apply to interpersonal issues, group dynamics, etc.

 Having been playing with various electronic gadget designs that might or might not be considered “robots,” and recently thinking about buying a Roomba, I was wondering what my own working definition of a robot actually is.
-Here’s what I came up with while washing the dishes. read more...
+Here’s what I came up with while washing the dishes. leif binaer handel read more...

 Do you love coffee?
 Or soda, or some other perky drink?
 Then perhaps you are annoyed now and then by reports of the health benefits of tea, with its antioxidants and its relaxing cultural traditions.
 Or perhaps a tea snob has extolled the refined subtleties of flavor it offers.
 So you know it’s a habit you should cultivate, instead of whatever depraved beverage or daily habit you currently pursue in the search for stimulation and/or security.

 Well, I’m here to help you out.
-Because the procedure I am about to set forth will, if followed faithfully, allow you to say, honestly and with pride, “No thanks - I’ve tried tea, and I hated it.” read more...
+Because the procedure I am about to set forth will, if followed faithfully, allow you to say, honestly and with pride, “No thanks - I’ve tried tea, and I hated it.” how do i get a personal loan read more...